Yordan Alvarez Player Props: Astros vs. Tigers

-On Monday, Yordan Alvarez (coming off going 3-for-5 with an RBI) and the Houston Astros face the Detroit Tigers, whose starting pitcher will be Matthew Boyd.
+On Tuesday, Yordan Alvarez (on the back of going 1-for-6 with a home run and four RBI) and the Houston Astros face the Detroit Tigers, whose starting pitcher will be Matt Manning.
 First pitch is at 8:10 PM ET.

-In his most recent game, he strung together three hits (going 3-for-5 with an RBI) against the White Sox.
+He collected four RBI (going 1-for-6 with a home run) in his last game against the Tigers.

 Yordan Alvarez Game Info & Props vs. the Tigers